DvirHaberman/Octopus-SSE/README.md

 # Octopus-updates
-An update mechanisem for the Octopus
+An update mechanism for the Octopus

 ## Project goal
-Your goal is to implement a mechanisem for transmitting a database table update to one or more web clients at the same time.
+Your goal is to implement a mechanism for transmitting a database table update to one or more web clients at the same time.

 The chain should look like this: